eprbell/rp2/README.md

 - it is sanitized of personal information (although this may make it harder to reproduce the problem), or
 - you're comfortable sharing your personal data.

+Logs are stored in the log/ directory and each file name is appended with a timestamp.

 ## Contributing
 Feel free to submit pull requests.
 [Unit tests](test/) for new code are highly appreciated.